 Jayme Closs, the 13-year-old Barron County girl who was kidnapped last year after her parents were shot to death, managed to escape her captor after nearly three months.
-Jake Patterson pleaded guilty March 27 to killing James and Denise Closs and kidnapping Jayme in October and was sentenced May 24 to life in prison.
-Jayme was recently honored by state legislators for her bravery.
+Jake Patterson pleaded guilty March 27 to killing James and Denise Closs and kidnapping Jayme in October and was sentenced in May to life in prison.
+Jayme was honored by state legislators for her bravery.
 Here's a look back at the case.

 “There are some things that Jake Patterson can’t take away,” 13-year-old Jayme Closs said in her statement.
 “He can’t own me.”

 "There's some things that Jake Patterson can never take from me.
 He can't take my freedom.
 He thought that he could own me but he was wrong.
 I was smarter.
 I watched his routine and I took back my freedom.
 I will always have my freedom and he will not.

 Jake Patterson, 21, was sentenced to life in prison with no eligibility for parole for abducting 13-year-old Jayme Closs and killing her paren…